Deutsch English

 What Does the Health Insurance Company Pay?

-Urinary incontinence can have a significant effect on the life of the people concerned.
-For many, the subject of incontinence is a taboo.
-For many, incontinence is a step towards isolation.
+Urinary incontinence can have a significant impact on the life of the people concerned.
+For many, the subject of incontinence is a taboo and a step towards isolation.
 However, those affected can continue to have an active social life with appropriate incontinence aids.

 The supply of medical incontinence aids falls within the compulsory obligations of statutory health insurances.
 If you are suffering from incontinence, we recommend that you consult intensively with your treating physician to see if, and which, incontinence products are suitable for you.

-Your doctor will then fill out a special prescription for you which should include
+Your doctor will then issue you with a prescription for medical aids, which should include

 • the diagnosis,